The Story of Ninja and How to Follow His Journey to the Top

 March 2018 was a defining moment in Ninja’s career: his stream attracted over 600,000 concurrent viewers.
 The likes of Drake and Travis Scott tuned in to play some games with the blue-haired streamer in front of a diverse audience.
 This amalgamation of two different industries – music and gaming – combined a fan base that introduced many of its followers to the world of streaming for the very first time.
 Brands didn’t take long to react to this new marketing opportunity, with names such as Red Bull, Uber Eats and NZXT capitalising on the opportunity to reach new user bases.

 Before Ninja joining Twitch and Fortnite becoming a really popular game, he tirelessly streamed it day in, day out.
-This helped him build up his fan base quickly, but the reverse was also true – during Tyler visit to E3 he remained offline for 48 hours, leading to a loss of 40,000 subscribers.
+This helped him build up his fan base quickly.
+But the reverse was also true – during Tyler visit to E3 he remained offline for 48 hours.
+And it lead to a loss of 40,000 subscribers.
 If you want to be big, you gotta work for it.
 While there are many streamers out there who play a mix of games (Sodapoppin being among my favourites), Ninja reached critical mass by being the go-to streamer whenever one wanted to indulge in some Fortnite.
 If someone thought Fornite, they thought Ninja.
 The two became inseparable.

 There are successful streamers who don’t even play games on Twitch.
 Yet a significant number of viewers come on to watch a streamer play in order to understand the game better, harness some ticks and tricks and improve their personal gameplay.
 Fornite introduced some groundbreaking mechanics into the game that gave Battle Royale its momentum.
 Ninja quickly capitalised on his skill set, often winning his matches in style.
 Viewers wanted a piece of that pie – to get good at this new genre.
 Ninja’s stream was the perfect stage for this.